PROJECT: Understanding climate diplomacy

 - Make recommendations to CDKN, in terms of actions and strategies in the future to further support decision-makers in designing and delivering climate compatible development through effective foreign policy design and implementation.

-The key activities under this project are to:
+The key activities under this project were to:

 – Briefing paper to summarise lessons learnt and good practice in climate diplomacy